quaap/LaunchTime/README.md

 LaunchTime is an alternative home/homescreen/launcher for Android devices.
 Its main feature is a side menu used to organize your apps into common-sense and configurable categories.
-It also features widgets, text search for apps, a QuickBar, links/shortcuts, recent apps list, and portrait and landscape support.
+It also features support for widgets, text search for apps, a QuickBar, links/shortcuts, recent apps list, app hiding, and portrait and landscape support.

 I've been using it on my LG phone as I develop, but it is still a late alpha or early beta stage, so breaking changes are possible.